wld22/anslible/README.md

 ansible-playbook -i db_install.yml
 also please use -K parameter for your SSH private key and -u for specifying a remote user

+(all playbooks were sucsefylly installaed on AWS Ubuntu 20.04)